Step 1: Make it

-- Flash this program onto two micro:bits.
+- If you have two micro:bits, flash this program onto both.
 Put one in, or on, a valuable thing you want to protect and keep the other near you.
-Connect a buzzer or speaker if you have one.
+Connect a buzzer or speaker to the one you keep near you.

 - As we want to show the angry face and play the ‘BADDY’ tune on both the movement sensor micro:bit and the alarm, this program uses a function (or procedure) called alarm.